qualeus/qualeus/README.md

 ### 2.2.
 Installation

 1. Download the project source or clone it with git: `git clone https://github.com/qualeus/engine.git`
+2. Update engine submodule with `git submodule update --recursive --remote`
-2. Create a build directory: `cd engine && mkdir build`
+3. Create a build directory: `cd engine && mkdir build`
-3. Build the project with Cmake: `cd build && cmake -G "YOUR_COMPILER" -DBUILD_TESTS=ON ../..`
+4. Build the project with Cmake: `cd build && cmake -G "YOUR_COMPILER" -DBUILD_TESTS=ON ../..`
-4. Build the targets and run tests: `cmake --build . && make CTEST_OUTPUT_ON_FAILURE=TRUE test`
+5. Build the targets and run tests: `cmake --build . && make CTEST_OUTPUT_ON_FAILURE=TRUE test`

 <p align="right">(<a href="#top">back to top</a>)</p>